Edited by QueenofCaroline and Sci-fi Christian.

 "A whole different world.
 A Caroline who was me, but wasn't.
 I saw her whole existence.
 I knew her pain, her terror, her love as she died for Klaus at the hands of a witch."

 "Oh, Caroline," Elena replied her tone soft.
 "I don't know what to say."

 Elena settled her arm around Caroline's shoulders, a gesture of love and comfort.
 "What are you going to do?"

-"I wish I could control Klaus.
+"I don't know.
+I wish I could control Klaus.
 I tried to get him to agree to stop this obsession he has with creating hybrids and your blood, but it is useless," Caroline replied with a bitter laugh.
-"He thinks he's protecting me, but his hybrids can be brainwashed against him.
+"He thinks he's protecting me.
+Except, his hybrids can be compelled against him.
 I have seen it happen."